JuliaActuary/MortalityTables.jl/docs/src/Tables.md

 Say you have an ultimate vector and select matrix, and you want to leverage the MortalityTables package.

-Here's an example, where we first construct the `UlitmateMortality` and then combine it with the select rates to get a `SelectMortality` table.
+Here's an example, where we first construct the `UltimateMortality` and then combine it with the select rates to get a `SelectMortality` table.

 ```julia